 ‘I didn’t have a choice.’

 ‘Yes, you did.
 You could have bailed out, called the police, told Thomas about the keys.
 You had a whole host of options.’

 ‘I wasn’t thinking straight.
 I was scared.’

 ‘You were thinking straight enough to tell him which night was best, just to give yourself an alibi.
 Jesus, Alasdair, what about Tina?
 She was in the house that night.
 What if it was Tina who heard him and wandered down the stairs?’

 ’Yeah, you weren’t thinking straight.
-Tyrone takes the keys and the combination to the safe and let’s himself into the Oldfield house, disables the alarm with information you’ve given him and starts searching through the safe for the documents.
+Tyrone takes the keys and the combination to the safe and let’s himself into the Oldfield house, disables the alarm with information you’ve given him, and starts searching through the safe for the documents.
 Thomas Oldfield wakes up and heads down the stairs.
-He stops to collect a six iron to defend himself and then heads to the office.
+He stops to collect a six iron to defend himself with, and then heads to the office.
 He probably thinks he’s well-armed against your average burglar.
 He’ll shout a bit and wave the golf club and the thief will head for a door or window and the rest will be down to the police.
 Only this isn’t some everyday burglar, is it?
-It’s Tyrone and he’s really fucking angry because he can’t find what he wants and he’s ready to take it out on anyone who crosses his path; and, let’s face it, Thomas Oldfield with a six iron is no match for a psycho with a grievance.
+It’s Tyrone and he’s really fucking angry because he can’t find what he wants.
+He’s ready to take it out on anyone who crosses his path; and, let’s face it, Thomas Oldfield with a six iron is no match for a psycho with a grievance.
 Tyrone uses him as therapy and he ends up in intensive care.

 ‘Did you enjoy the awards ceremony at the Rugby Club, by the way?
 I forgot to ask.
 Was it a good evening?’